laminlabs/lamin-blog/docs/spatialdata.md

 Lukas designed the integration, developed the `SpatialDataCurator`, the initial spatial guides, and helped implement scverse/spatialdata-db.
 Altana Namsaraeva improved the spatial guides.
 Tim Treis [implemented the necessary `get_attrs`](https://github.com/scverse/spatialdata/pull/806) helper function to access shared metadata, is the lead author of spatialdata-plot, and registered datasets in [spatialdata-db](https://lamin.ai/scverse/spatialdata-db).
-Mark Keller develops the Vitessce framework and helped bringing the visualizations to life.
+Mark Keller develops the Vitessce framework and helped bring the visualizations to life.
 Wouter-Michiel Vierdag improved cloud support of the SpatialData framework.
 Luca Marconato develops the SpatialData framework and provided implementation guidance.
 Lea Zimmermann implemented the scverse/spatialdata curation schema and registered datasets in [spatialdata-db](https://lamin.ai/scverse/spatialdata-db).